 We’d love to hear from you!
 What does your family like best about a visit to Potter Park Zoo?

-Our favorite animals are the otters and the gray wolves.
-Otters seem not to have a care in the world, and the wolves always seem so deep in thought.
+Our favorite animals are the otters.
+Otters seem not to have a care in the world.
 It’s fun to make these types of observations with my kids.

 Although we love hanging out with the animals at Potter Park, I don’t think my family could be like the one in the movie “We Bought a Zoo.”
 That’s why I’m so grateful to Potter Park Zoo for the care they take with animals and for giving us access to the gift of wildlife in the heart of our city.